evanejk/ReviewLifeRepeat/README.md

 Rate your mood:
 Rate your pain:
-What is the best thing that happened so far today?
+What is the best thing that happened today?
+What did you eat?
 Goals:
 Notes: